abhaydee/Posts-Media-Web/readme.md

 ## 6) State Management

      a) Global State Management for this App has been handled using React Context API and React Hooks.
 Check out React Context for the latest updates
-     b) I have used the Apollo In-Memory Cache to reduce the state mutations and management , since the Apollo In-Memory Cache has really good features that you can utilise to optimise the performance
+     b) I have used the Apollo In-Memory Cache to reduce the state mutations and management since the Apollo In-Memory Cache has really good features that you can utilize to optimise the performance

 ## 7) Cloud Deployment